 Any staff training must be accessible to people with hearing loss.
-This could include providing communication support, such as British Sign Language (BSL) interpreters, lipspeakers, or speech-to-text reporters.
-If you are using videos, make sure they have subtitles.
+This could include providing communication support such as British Sign Language (BSL) interpreters, lipspeakers, or speech-to-text reporters.
+If you're using videos, make sure they have subtitles.

-Review your policies to make sure that they include the needs of staff members with hearing loss.
+Review your policies to make sure they’re adequately supporting employees with hearing loss.

-Policies should be in plain English, which will be helpful to employees with hearing loss and those whose first language isn’t English.
+Policies should be in plain English, which will be helpful to staff with hearing loss and those whose first language isn’t English.

 You may also want to make some or all policies available in BSL.

-It's vital that your emergency evacuation plan is accessible at all times, as a deaf member of staff who uses BSL may want to read it when an interpreter isn’t available.
+It's vital that your emergency evacuation plan is accessible at all times, as a member of staff who is deaf and uses BSL may want to read it when an interpreter isn’t available.

 We also recommend that you include a visual plan.